Cookies & personal data

 Retention Rate(Retention Rate)

-"Retention rate grew from 74% to 89% over one year after implementing recognition program and idea bank."
+"Retention jumped from 74% to 89% in one year after launching recognition and ideas hub."

-The percentage of employees who left the company over a period.
-Can be voluntary (employee choice) or involuntary (termination).
-High turnover is expensive: replacing one employee costs 50% to 200% of their annual salary (recruiting + onboarding + knowledge loss).
+The percentage of employees who left in a period.
+Voluntary (by choice) or involuntary (termination).
+High churn is expensive: replacing one employee costs 50-200% of their annual salary (recruiting + onboarding + knowledge loss).

 O